himank7737/A-Stress-Test-of-LLM-Syntactic-Heads/A-Stress-Test-of-LLM-Syntactic-Heads/README.md

 ## Limitations (being upfront about these)

-- The bidirectional arc fix is a patch, not a real fix - it's still asymmetric compared to what a true bidirectional encoder like BERT would give you.
+- The bidirectional arc fix is a patch, not a real fix  it's still asymmetric compared to what a true bidirectional encoder like BERT would give you.
 - Attention weight is a proxy for "syntactic processing," not the thing itself.
 High attention to the right token doesn't prove the model is using that information downstream.
-- GPT-2 and Llama use different tokenizers and were trained on very different corpora, so the model-size comparison is confounded with pretraining-data differences.
+- GPT 2 and Llama use different tokenizers and were trained on very different corpora, so the model size comparison is confounded with pretraining data differences.
 We can't fully separate "bigger model" from "different training run."
-- The Hindi Llama numbers use the base multilingual model with no Hindi-specific fine-tuning, so it's not an apples-to-apples comparison with the Hindi GPT-2 (mGPT) run, which was fine-tuned.
+- The Hindi Llama numbers use the base multilingual model with no Hindi-specific fine tuning, so it's not an apples to apples comparison with the Hindi GPT-2 (mGPT) run, which was fine-tuned.

 ## References